 Our Speaker Series debuted in 2008, with a joint presentation by renowned psychologist/author Carol Dweck and leading cognitive scientist/author Allison Gopnik.
 Over 200 educators, parents and members of the community attended the event, which focused on the topic Cultivating Giftedness in Young Minds.
 Both speakers brought a wealth of compelling questions to the forefront including,"How can we use positive reinforcement and encouragement to move our children from fixed to growth mindsets?" and "How does play for children change over time and vary by age?"

-Since 2008, we have been inviting cutting-edge researchers and behavioral scientists to Seattle to share their latest findings.
-Our free annual lectures are designed to bring researchers, educators and parents together for important conversations about how we educate children.
+Since 2008, we have invited cutting-edge researchers and behavioral scientists to Seattle to share their latest findings.
+These free lectures are designed to bring researchers, educators and parents together for important conversations about how we educate children.

-We hope these discussions will help researchers identify the ways that their findings translate into practice and illuminate new questions for them to examine.
-For parents and teachers, we hope these discussions help them better understand the science behind behavior and develop educational strategies in light of this research.
+We hope these discussions will help researchers identify ways that their findings translate into practice and spark new questions to examine.
+For parents and teachers, we hope to help illuminate the science behind behavior and lead to the development of educational strategies in light of this research.

 All Evergreen Speaker Series events are open to the public on a space-available basis.

 To find out about future Speaker Series events, please join our mailing list by filling out the form below.